leangjia/blender_docs/trunk/blender_docs/manual/files/import_export/usd.rst

    When checked, only selected objects are exported.
    Duplicated objects, for example collections that are instanced in the scene, are considered 'selected' when their duplicator is selected.

+Visible Only
+   Only exports objects that are not :doc:`hidden </scene_layout/object/editing/show_hide>`.
+   Invisible parents of exported objects are exported as empty transforms.

 Animation
    When checked, the entire scene frame range is exported.